Texas in using three options for HSE (high school equivalency) testing, the GED®, HiSET, and TASC.

 In the U.S. we can find millions of adults who do not have a high school diploma.
 Passing the Texas HSE exam will open doors to colleges and universities, and improve chances for better income and new careers.
 This article lists all GED prep facilities in Texas.
 You’re also welcome to check our article about how to sign up for the GED exam with MyGED.

 The GED includes four sections (modules) that can be taken separately within two years (language arts, science, math, and social studies.
-The TASC and HiSET exams have separate reading and writing sections, so five in total.
+The TASC and HiSET exams have separate reading and writing sections, so five in total that may also be dealt with separately.
 All three options are available in both English and Spanish and must be taken at an official testing site.
 Online testing is NOT available.

 GED – what is it